AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Fri Oct 27 2023
+Last update on Sat Oct 28 2023

-**66 day before 2024 ⏱** days before new years
+**65 day before 2024 ⏱** days before new years

-🤖 This README.md is updated with passion
+🤖 This README.md is updated with fun